TritonDataCenter/python-manta/README.md

 >=2.5 and Python 3 (again, if reasonable).
 Supporting Python 3 might largely depend on python-manta's dependencies (paramiko and pycrypto).

+Please send all feedback to Trent Mick on the <manta-private-beta@joyent.com>.

 # Installation